[About some of the people laid to rest]

 A memorial area was added in 2020 to allow Waterford residents and families connected to the village to be remembered with bronze plaques and cremains burial.

-CIVIL WAR VETERANS LAYED TO REST
+CIVIL WAR VETERANS LAID TO REST

 Anderson, Charles F Capt; Anderson, Flemon B Sgt; Coates, Thomas; Collins, Richard E (African-American Auxiliary); Corbin, J H Sgt; Densmore, John S; Graham, Robert Lt; Hough, Samuel; Hough, William; Moreland, Charles F; Rinker, Charles; Virts, Charles W; Virts, J W.